Government of Sweden: Government Offices

 The Central Post Office Building, houses the Ministry of Climate and Enterprise.

 Previously known as the Royal Chancery (Kunglig Majestäts kansli), the name was changed to the Government Offices (Regeringskansliet) on 1 January 1975 with the current Instrument of Government entering into effect.

-The Instrument of Government briefly mentions in Chapter 7, Article 1 that there is a staff organization supporting the Government known as the Government Offices.
+The Instrument of Government briefly mentions in Chapter 7, Article 1 that there is a staff organization supporting the government, known as the Government Offices.
 The present organizational charter for the Government Offices is found in the ordinance named Förordning (1996:1515) med instruktion för Regeringskansliet.
-Since the issuance of that ordinance in 1996, all the ministries are technically entities within the Government Offices (headed by the Prime Minister), rather than as separate organisations even though they operate as such.
+Since the issuance of that ordinance in 1996, all the ministries are entities within the Government Offices (headed by the prime minister), rather than as separate organisations, even though they operate as such.
 Below follows a short summary of the current structure.